Did you know 2 Cape and 4 Plymouth district state reps are trying to put guns in schools?

 This post was originally published last June, but has become more relevant again and appears to be circulating again.
 We’ve learned that this bill is the type of bill the NRA wants filed, it is seen as a wedge, to work legislative language that favors more permissive gun laws into our legislation, bit by bit.
 The fact that these state legislators put their names on this bill is their way of keeping a high grade from the NRA, must be considered as we head into election season.
-We need to support people who are challenging these incumbents, and we need to find people to run against those who have no challengers, yet.

 Considering the gun debate has taken a front and center position again, we are re-posting this information.

 The following Massachusetts legislators have signed onto a bill, Bill H.1319, filed by 1st Barnstable District State Representative Timothy Whelan, that would allow retired law officials (assuming they are acting as security personnel) to carry guns in school.

 Why would anyone but an active police officer carry a gun anywhere near a school?
 There is some debate about whether even a police officer – if that officer is employed by the school – should carry a gun in a school.
 Consider the research below.